10 Best Herbal Decoctions For Ear Infection

 Cinnamomum verum, commonly known as true cinnamon, has been traditionally used in herbal medicine for its antimicrobial and anti-inflammatory properties.

-It is important to consult a healthcare professional before using Sambucus nigra, as it may interact with certain medications and is not a substitute for conventional medical treatment.
+It is important to consult a healthcare professional before using cinnamon decoctions as a treatment, especially for persistent or severe ear infections.

-Agrimonia eupatoria, commonly known as St. John's wort, has been traditionally used in herbal medicine for its anti-inflammatory and antimicrobial properties.
+Petroselinum crispum, commonly known as parsley, has been traditionally used in herbal medicine for its potential anti-inflammatory and antimicrobial properties.